Relintai/pandemonium_engine_docs/03_usage/16_shaders/your_first_shader/03_your_first_3d_shader.md

 mesh.material.set_shader_param("height_scale", 0.5)
 ```

-Note:
- Changing uniforms in Spatial-based nodes is different from
+Note: Changing uniforms in Spatial-based nodes is different from
 CanvasItem-based nodes.
 Here, we set the material inside the PlaneMesh
 resource.
 In other mesh resources you may need to first access the
 material by calling `surface_get_material()`.
 While in the
 MeshInstance you would access the material using
 `get_surface_material()` or `material_override`.

 Remember that the string passed into `set_shader_param()` must match the name
-of the uniform variable in the `Shader( Shader )`.
+of the uniform variable in the `Shader`.
 You can use the
-uniform variable anywhere inside your `Shader( Shader )`.
+uniform variable anywhere inside your `Shader`.
 Here, we will
 use it to set the height value instead of arbitrarily multiplying by `0.5`.

 ```